-Nursing science influences all areas of nursing practice.
-This chapter provided an overview of nursing science and considered how nursing science relates to typical nursing practice roles, nursing education, and nursing research.
-The Foundation of Knowledge model was introduced as the organizing conceptual framework for this text.
+This chapter provides an overview of nursing science and how nursing science relates to typical nursing practice roles, nursing education, and nursing research.
+The Foundation of Knowledge model was introduced as the organizing conceptual framework for this book.
 Finally, the relationship of nursing science to nursing informatics was discussed.
 In subsequent chapters the reader will learn more about how nursing informatics supports nurses in their many and varied roles.
-In an ideal world, nurses would embrace nursing science as knowledge users, knowledge managers, knowledge developers, knowledge engineers, and knowledge workers.
+In an ideal world nurses would embrace nursing science as knowledge users, knowledge managers, knowledge developers, knowledge engineers, and knowledge workers.

-THOUGHT-PROVOKING QUESTIONS
+THOUGHT-PROVOKING.
+Questions